 Support For Pastors’ Wives Starts Here

-If you are a pastor’s wife carrying the unique burdens of ministry life, you do not have to walk through them alone.
-At Lutheran Family Service, our counselors and Koinonia support groups are dedicated to encouraging pastors’ wives through life’s challenges with compassion, understanding, and practical support.
-Whether you are struggling with stress, isolation, family concerns, or the pressures of ministry, help is available.
+If you are a pastor’s wife carrying the unique burdens of ministry life, you do not have to walk alone.
+At Lutheran Family Service, our counselors and Koinonia support groups are dedicated to offering encouragement, understanding, and practical support.
+Whether you are navigating stress, isolation, family concerns, or the pressures of ministry, help is available.

-Healing, encouragement, and meaningful connection are possible with the right support system.
-If you are ready to find encouragement and community, learn more about our Koinonia pastors’ wives support groups here: Koinonia Support Groups for Pastors’ Wives
+Healing, connection, and renewed strength are possible.
+If you are ready to find community and encouragement, learn more about our Koinonia pastors’ wives support groups here: Koinonia Support Groups for Pastors’ Wives

 More posts about Church Worker Wellness